π Solution for Exercise M2.01#

 target = blood_transfusion["Class"]

-We will use a support vector machine classifier (SVM).
+Here we use a support vector machine classifier (SVM).
 In its most simple form, a SVM classifier is a linear classifier behaving similarly to a logistic regression.
 Indeed, the optimization used to find the optimal weights of the linear model are different but we donβt need to know these details for the exercise.

 We will use an RBF kernel where a parameter gamma